-Now, he would be perfectly happy with just a plain, old flank steak or strip steak thrown on the grill, but for Valentine’s Day, I had to make it a little more special with my Individual Beef “Phyllingtons”.
-Especially, when he gets his Valentine’s meal two weeks early.
+Now, he would be perfectly happy with just a plain, old flank steak or strip steak thrown on the grill.
+But for Valentine’s Day, dinner should be more special, with Individual Beef Phyllingtons.
+Especially when he gets his Valentine’s meal two weeks early.
 Such is life as the spouse of a food blogger.
 He also helps me with washing lots of dishes.
 Many of which were never eaten off of.
-And he had to smell this cooking in the early afternoon, since I made one to photograph in the good light, but then made him wait until dinnertime to actually eat it (yes, I did cook it fresh.
-The Bug got the pre-cooked one.
-Oops.).
-It’s cruel, isn’t it?
+And he had to smell this cooking in the early afternoon, since I made one to photograph in the good light, but then made him wait until dinnertime to actually eat it.
+Yes, I did cook it fresh.
+The Bug got the pre-cooked one. 😉 It’s cruel, isn’t it?
 Actually, no, when you get rewarded with this…

-I’ve made this recipe a few times in the past, I think once when The Hubby got a new job, and another time when The Bug was itty bitty, and I wanted to treat us to a date night in, and I am so excited to finally share it with you.
+I’ve made this recipe a few times in the past.
+Once when The Hubby got a new job, and another time when The Bug was itty bitty, and I wanted to treat us to a date night in.
+I am so excited to finally share it with you.
 So it is definitely a special occasion dish, and the steps and effort are evidence that this is not any-old-Tuesday fare.
 But you can do parts of it in advance, then just assemble everything and bake it right at the end.

 I combined elements of different versions of Beef Wellington that I have seen over the years.
 No pate, it’s just not my thing, but I had to have the mushroom duxelle.
 And blue cheese was a total necessity.
 And really, the best filet you can get your hands on.
 Then, in an effort to lighten things up a bit, without totally losing that flaky crust, I went with phyllo dough in place of the traditional puff pastry.
 Now, to be honest, I’ve never had “traditional” Beef Wellington, but I am perfectly happy with this version.

-And we adore my version.
-You will need a knife to cut through all the layers, but the perfectly medium-rare beef just melts in your mouth.
-You get that lovely crust against the soft mushrooms that have the bite of red wine, and ooooh, the lovely tang of blue cheese that just pairs so perfectly with
+You will need a knife to cut through all the layers, but the perfectly medium-rare beef will melt in your mouth.
+The lovely crust against the soft mushrooms, with the bite of red wine, and ooooh, the lovely tang of blue cheese that just pairs so perfectly with

 everything beef and mushrooms.
 My mouth is watering just thinking about it.